wschenk/willschenk.com/content/articles/2014/scripting-twitter.md

 ---
 title: 'Scripting Twitter: Collecting Data and Writing Bots'
 subtitle: adding another client to socialinvestigator
-tags: ruby, socialinvestigator, bots, howto
+tags:
+  - ruby
+  - socialinvestigator
+  - bots
+  - howto
 date: 2014-11-20
 header_image: robots.jpg
+historical: true
+aliases:
+  - "/scripting-twitter/"
 ---
 Lets build on our [command line url exploring tool](http://willschenk.com/making-a-command-line-utility-with-gems-and-thor) to look at how we can interact with Twitter.
 We are going to cover how to make a script that will pull information out of twitter, how to deal with its rate limiting, and how to interact with users on Twitter itself.